 In subscription-based business scenarios, you charge customers repeatedly for a continuous use of a product or service.
-As this usage usually varies, you may want to offer a fair, transparent billing approach – track the usage and bill the consumption.
+Since this usage typically varies, you may want to offer a fair, transparent billing approach – track the usage and bill the consumption.

 This is what usage data billing (aka metered billing, usage-based billing or pay-per-use) does: Typically, customers subscribe to a product or service plan.
 It may include a (recurring) base price, but the key feature is to charge the actual consumption.

 Usage Data Billing in JustOn